 “Life were better ended by their hate, / Than death prorogued, wanting of thy love.”

 Foreshadowing is an important literary device that many fiction stories should utilize.
 Foreshadowing helps build suspense in the story, and it also underlines the important events that make your story worth reading.
-Don’t try to trick or provoke your readers, but definitely use foreshadowing to keep them reading.
+Don’t try to trick your readers, but definitely use foreshadowing to keep them reading.

-4 DOs of Dialogue Writing
+How to Write Dialogue in a Story: 4 DOs of Dialogue Writing

-1. DO Differentiate Each Character
+1. How to Write Dialogue in a Story: Differentiate Each Character

 Each character will have their own style of speaking, and will emphasize different things when they talk.

-- Sentence length: Some people are verbose and loquacious, others terse and stoic.
+• Sentence length: Some people are verbose and loquacious, others terse and stoic.

-- Punctuation: Do your characters let their sentences linger… or do they ask a lot of questions?
+• Dialogue Punctuation: Do your characters let their sentences linger… or do they ask a lot of questions?
 Are they really excited all the time?!
 Or do they interrupt themselves frequently—always remembering something they forgot to mention—struggling to put their complex thoughts into words?

-- Adjectives/adverbs: Characters that are expressive and verbose tend to use a lot of adjectives and adverbs, whereas characters that are quiet or less expressive might stick to their nouns and verbs.
+• Adjectives/adverbs: Characters that are expressive and verbose tend to use a lot of adjectives and adverbs, whereas characters that are quiet or less expressive might stick to their nouns and verbs.

 You’ve already seen character differentiation from the previous quotes in this article.
 In this scene from The Catcher in the Rye, notice how differently Holden Caulfield speaks from the young woman he’s talking to—and just how much characterization is implied in their divergent voices: